-Yara and technology company KONGSBERG teamed up with the ambition to build the world's first autonomous and zero-emission container vessel.
+Yara and technology company KONGSBERG have teamed up to build the world's first autonomous and zero-emission container vessel: Yara Birkeland

-With the aim of reducing diesel-powered truck haulage by 40,000 journeys a year, Yara Birkeland will reduce NOx (Nitrogen oxide) and CO2 emissions, improve road safety, reduce road dust formation and reduce traffic noise while transporting fertilizer from Yara's factory in Porsgrunn, Norway to the export port in Brevik, Norway.
+With this vessel, Yara will remove 40,000 diesel-powered truck journeys every year, and reduce NOx (Nitrogen oxide) and CO2 emissions, improve road safety, reduce road dust formation and traffic noise.
+The zero-emission vessel will transport mineral fertilizer from Yara's production plant in Porsgrunn, Norway to the regional export port in Brevik.

 On the technical side, KONGSBERG is responsible for the development and delivery of all essential technologies at Yara Birkeland.
 This applies to the sensors and integration required for remote and autonomous operations, as well as electrical propulsion, battery and control systems.